 Through practicing lifestyle medicine in my personal life and prioritising my physical and mental health for the first time in my life, I was able to create a healthy lifestyle and have a rewarding career that brings me happiness and enables me to live my passion.
-I now work as a Health and Lifestyle Coach and use my learnings from my own personal health journey alongside my experience as a doctor to help busy men and women reduce their stress, improve their wellbeing and rediscover balance in their lifestyle.
+I now work as a Health and Lifestyle Coach and us what I have learned from my personal health journey alongside my experience as a doctor to help busy men and women reduce their stress, improve their wellbeing and rediscover balance in their lifestyle.

 Still working as a GP in the NHS, I am the Lead GP for Lifestyle Medicine and Wellness for OneMedical Group.
 I believe that to make the NHS sustainable we have to support our patients to be proactive about their health and this means prioritising conversations with them about weight, diet, sleep, stress and physical activity.
 Let’s practice what we preach and inspire our patients to follow our lead.

 Alongside my medical career I have a career as a TV presenter which allows me to spread health and wellbeing messages to a wider audience!